Clean Air programme news

 UKRI Clean Air research networks announced - July 2020

-UKRI have awarded £3million to support six multidisciplinary research networks that will address future air quality challenges at the indoor-outdoor interface.
+UKRI awarded £3million to support six multidisciplinary research networks that will address future air quality challenges at the indoor-outdoor interface.
 More details can be found in their press release.

 Clean Air website - July 2020